Table of Contents

 Credit memos are similar to invoices, so learning to write either shouldn’t be too difficult.
 They are identical in content.

-All credit notes should include:
+All credit notes for financial conduct should include:

 - Customer Information